-This course aims to introduce students to cultural and creative industries in general and their development in Hong Kong in particular.
+in particular.
 It explores popular cultures and their possible relationship with the development of creative industries from a cross-cultural and inter-disciplinary perspective.

-LCST 2115 Introduction to Gender and (3,2,1) (C) Sexuality

-This course aims to provide students with a foundational understanding of gender and sexuality from an inter-disciplinary perspective.
+LCST 2115 Introduction to Gender and Sexuality (3,2,1) This course aims to provide students with a foundational understanding of gender and sexuality from an inter-disciplinary perspective.
 It equips students with a basic understanding of concepts, theories of gender and sexuality, and debates of related issues in the contemporary world.
 Upon completion of the course, students are expected to have a general and critical understanding of the political, cultural and social aspects of gender and sexuality and can participate in specialized discussions of related topics.

-LCST 2125 Understanding Everyday Life: A (3,2,2) (E) Critical Introduction
+LCST 2125 Understanding Everyday Life: (3,2,2) A Critical Introduction